ueberdosis/tiptap-php/README.md

 // ['type' => 'doc', 'content' => …]
 ```

-The JavaScript package returns a JSON string, you can do this in PHP, too.
+The JavaScript package returns a JSON string.
+You can do this in PHP, too.

 ```php
 (new Tiptap\Editor)